The Top 10 Rules Of Golf

 10. Congratulate Competitors

-Again, this is not an official rule in golf, but it is proper etiquette for competitors to shake each other's hands and congratulate them, no matter the outcome of the match.
+Though it is not an official rule, it is proper etiquette for competitors to shake each other's hands and congratulate them, no matter the outcome of the match.
 Typically, competitors will remove their hats and gather to shake hands on the green after the last person in the group has put their ball in the hole.
 Shaking hands is a good way to show respect to fellow competitors and to compliment them on their game.

 How do you play golf?